 3. Equity-Based Incentive Compensation.
 While recognizing that cash bonus awards provide rewards for positive short-term performance, the Compensation Committee believes that awards of equity interests provide long-term incentive compensation to executive officers that is aligned directly with the achievement of enhanced value for stockholders.
-Historically, the Compensation Committee has granted stock options and restricted stock annually on the basis of Boston Properties' performance and regional and individual contributions to its success.
+Prior to 2003, the Compensation Committee granted a combination of stock options and restricted stock annually on the basis of Boston Properties' performance and regional and individual contributions to its success.
 Long before the accounting treatment of stock options and corporate governance considerations led many companies to reevaluate their use of stock options, publicly traded REITs questioned stock options as an attractive form of equity-based incentive compensation for this sector because of the relatively low volatility and high dividend yield associated with REIT stocks.
-Accordingly, beginning in 1999 the Compensation Committee began awarding a mix of restricted stock and stock options, and in 2003 made the decision to discontinue the use of stock options and move entirely to restricted stock and LTIP units, as more fully described below.
-Based on the Compensation Committee's review of Boston Properties' overall performance, regional performance and individual performance for 2003, on January 30, 2004, the Compensation Committee granted restricted stock awards to Messrs.
-Burke, Ritchey and D. Linde of 5,996, 15,990 and 15,990 shares, respectively.
+Accordingly, beginning in January 2000 the Compensation Committee began awarding a mix of restricted stock and stock options, and in 2003 made the decision to discontinue the use of stock options and move entirely to restricted stock and LTIP units, as more fully described below.
+Based on the Compensation Committee's review of Boston Properties' overall performance, regional performance and individual performance for 2004, on January 28, 2005, the Compensation Committee granted restricted stock awards to Messrs.
+Burke, Ritchey and D. Linde of 10,347, 18,969 and 18,969 shares, respectively.
 In lieu of restricted stock, these officers were given the option to elect an equivalent number of LTIP units, as more fully described below, and each officer elected LTIP units.
 The equity-based compensation of Messrs.
 Zuckerman and E. Linde is discussed separately in this report.
-The restricted stock/LTIP units will vest over five years, with no shares/LTIP units vesting in the first two years following the date of grant, 25% vesting on February 1 in the third year following the date of grant, 35% vesting on February 1 in the fifth year following the date of grant.
-No stock options were granted for 2003.
-The Compensation Committee continues to believe that awards of restricted stock/LTIP units can deliver more value to our executives than options, are a better tool to reward performance due to the clearer value associated with a given award, can serve as a retention tool when combined with a back-loaded five-year vesting schedule, and in general serves the interests of our stockholders better than options.
-We account for restricted stock/LTIP unit awards ratably over the vesting period by recording compensation expense in an amount equal to the value of the restricted stock/LTIP units measured as of the time of grant.
+The restricted stock/LTIP units will vest over five years, with no shares/LTIP units vesting in the first two years following the date of grant, 25% vesting on February 1 in the fourth year following the date of grant, and 40% vesting on February 1 in the fifth year following the date of grant.
+If the recipient was at least 61 on the date of grant, retires at age 62 or older, and has completed at least 20 years of service with Boston Properties, such recipient will not forfeit unvested shares or LTIP units as a result of such retirement and the vesting of such shares or LTIP units will continue pursuant to the foregoing vesting schedule, provided that the recipient complies with a noncompete agreement during the remaining vesting period or until the recipient reaches age 65, if earlier.
+If the recipient retires at age 65 or older, the shares or LTIP units will vest pursuant to the foregoing vesting schedule without regard to continued employment.
+No stock options were granted for 2004.
+The Compensation Committee continues to believe that awards of restricted stock/LTIP units can deliver more value to our executives than options, are a better tool to reward performance due to the clearer value associated with a given award, can serve as a retention tool when combined with a back-loaded five-year vesting schedule, and in general serve the interests of our stockholders better than options.
+We account for restricted stock/LTIP units measured as of the time of grant.